TAKE NOTE: Celebrate the Launch of the Heart of Huntingdon Campaign

 When the College receives a report of a crime and/or incident that has the potential to impact the safety and/or security of its constituencies, timely warnings will be issued through the College’s emergency notification system, e-mails, social media or other means as appropriate.

-Violations of the law may be referred to the appropriate federal, state and/or city judicial system and where appropriate, to the College Judicial Board for review.
+Violations of the law may be referred to the appropriate federal, state and/or city judicial system.

 Jeanne Clery Disclosure of Campus Security Police & Crime Statistics Act